ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

         - This requires a [Nerd Font](https://www.nerdfonts.com/) (or similar) to work properly here is a command that installs the Fira Code Nerd Font: `mkdir -p ~/.local/share/fonts/nerd-fonts && cd ~/.local/share/fonts/nerd-fonts && curl -fLo "FiraCode.zip" https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip && unzip FiraCode.zip && sudo fc-cache -f -v`
         - See below for a link to a gist that contains my preferred configuration options
     - [Zoxide](https://github.com/ajeetdsouza/zoxide#installation) - "A smarter cd command."
+        - This also uses (optionally) [fzf](https://github.com/junegunn/fzf) which is, "A command-line fuzzy finder"
     - [McFly](https://github.com/cantino/mcfly) - "McFly replaces your default `ctrl-r` shell history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands."

     ```sh